 unset multiplot

-If you want something like AvanWaves that comes with hspice, you can try gaw - Awaves are much better but not a free tool. gaw lets you use the cursor line to check the value of every each point on the graph, and you can have as many as panels you want.
-To use gaw, you need to write the simulation data into a file.
+If you're looking for something like Awaves that comes with HSPICE, you can try gaw.
+While Awaves is more powerful, it’s not a free tool. gaw allows you to use cursor lines to inspect values at each point on the graph, and you can create as many panels as you need.
+To use gaw, you must first write the simulation data to a file.

 .control